 PSA SCHOLARSHIPS

 Students who are eligible are encouraged to apply for a scholarship from the Pacific Seed Association to be awarded at our February convention.
-In past years, we have awarded three $1,000 scholarships.
+There will be up to three $1,000 scholarships awarded each year.
 For students to be eligible, they must be finishing their Sophomore, Junior, or Senior year of college, or first year of grad school.

 Applicants must be enrolled as a junior, senior, or graduate student.